We adore Crete, but our first taste of the island was in Chania, so it will always hold a special place in our hearts.

 Location: Chania 731 31, Greece

-You can just see yourself relaxing with in this courtyard with a friend and a fabulous bottle of Cretan wine?
+Can’t you just see yourself relaxing in this courtyard with a friend and a fabulous bottle of Cretan wine?

 Location: Chalidon 26, Chania 731 32, Greece